Q100529: 'License has expired' error message

 SUMMARY

 Foundry products are provided in a number of available license types and the most common type is a temporary or subscription based license.
-These forms of licenses are available in Floating, Nodelocked and Login-Based (Individual and Teams) and eventually expire, resulting in access being lost to the product/s in question.
+These forms of licenses are available in Floating, Nodelocked and Login (Individual and Teams) and eventually expire, resulting in access being lost to the product/s in question.

 This article explains how to identify if the license in your Foundry product has expired and what are the next steps to take to get your license up and running again.